mesax1/juanpml/src/content/post/evaluating-rag-llm-systems.md

 ### Reassessing What Matters to You and Your Users

 Traditional LLM evaluation focuses on intrinsic properties like perplexity, coherence, or generic language understanding.
-In RAG systems, the crucial pivot is toward extrinsic value—how effectively the system uses retrieved knowledge to generate results that meet domain-specific requirements.
+In RAG systems, the focus is toward extrinsic value: how effectively the system uses retrieved knowledge to generate results that meet domain-specific requirements.

 Here is where we need to differentiate between **Model Evaluation** (what the LLM can do) and **System Evaluation** (which encompasses the components that you control in your environment).